-The Course you have chosen are Falmouth University's BSc (Hons) Business and Management Top- UP, BSc (Hons) Computing Top-Up, BA (Hons) Tourism & Hospitality Management Top-Up or a BTEC Higher National Diploma (HND) in one of the five subjects ICON College of Technology and Management is approved by Pearson to offer.
+The Course you have chosen are Bishop Grosseteste University's BA(Hons) Business Studies, BA(Hons) Business Studies with Foundation Year, BSc (Hons) Health and Social Care, BSc (Hons) Health and Social Care with Foundation Year or a Falmouth University's BSc (Hons) Computing Top-Up, BA (Hons) Tourism & Hospitality Management Top-Up, BSc (Hons) Business and Management Top-Up or a BTEC Higher National Diploma (HND) in one of the five subjects ICON College of Technology and Management is approved by Pearson to offer.
 These being: HND in Business, HND in Computing, HND in Integrated Health and Social Care, HND in Hospitality Management, HND in International Travel and Tourism Management and Diploma in Education and Training (DET).
-These HND Courses are internally assessed by the College and overseen/quality assured by Pearson who award the qualification you will work towards

-ICON's teaching and assessment staff will deliver your Course, support you in your studies and assess and verify your coursework.
+These HND Courses are internally assessed by the College and overseen/quality assured by Pearson who award the qualification you will work towards ICON's teaching and assessment staff will deliver your Course, support you in your studies and assess and verify your coursework.
 The College uses a mix of oral questioning, written assignments, projects, time constrained assessments, portfolio and other forms of assessments on the course.
-This information is provided in your specific course handbook
+This information is provided in your specific course handbook.